znswanderer/Davis/README.md

 ##  Dependencies

-* Python 2.7
+* Python 3.x
 * A C-Compiler
 * SciPy
 * PyOpenGL

-Tested on OS X 10.10.2 and Linux Mint 17.1 Cinnamon 64-Bit.
+Tested on Kubuntu 18.04 with Python 3.7.3.
+Intel Core i5-6600 @ 3.30GHz.

 ## Building

+Use the following command to build the C-extension:

 `$ python setup.py build_ext -i`

 ## Usage

-Start the simulation with
+Start the GUI simulation with

-`$ python davis.py`
+`$ python run_davis_clib.py`

-Parameters (like e.g. number of particles or the number of used CPU cores) are setup as global variables at the top of `davis.py`.
+Parameters (like e.g. number of particles or the number of used CPU cores) are setup as global variables at the top of `run_davis_clib.py`.

 With focused OpenGL window you can drag the mouse (while clicking) to rotate the sphere.
 Use the following keys to control the simulation:

 * "g": start/pause the simulation
 * "q": quit

-The simulation writes a a file `davis_observables.csv` containing in each row the following data:

-* number of steps
-* potential energy
-* number of particles with 6 nearest neighbours
-* number of particles with less than 6 nearest neighbours
-* number of particles with more than 6 nearest neighbours

-This `csv`-File can be plotted with

-`$ python plot.py davis_observables.csv`

 Please be aware, that there is no error handling in the C part.
 If something bad happens, like malloc can not get enough memory or there is a negative